cuthbertLab/music21/buildDoc/rst/overviewStreams.rst

 As shown in :ref:`quickStart`, a common arrangement of nested Streams is a :class:`~music21.stream.Score` Stream containing one or more :class:`~music21.stream.Part` Streams, each Part Stream in turn containing one or more :class:`~music21.stream.Measure` Streams.

 Such an arrangement of Stream objects is the common way musical scores are represented in music21.
 For example, importing a four-part chorale by J. S. Bach will provide a Score object with four Part Streams, each Part containing multiple Measure objects.
 Music21 comes with a :ref:`moduleCorpus.base` module that provides access to a large collection of scores, including all the Bach chorales.
-We can parse the score from the corpus with the :func:`~music21.corpus.base.parseWork` function.
+We can parse the score from the corpus with the :func:`~music21.corpus.base.parse` function.

 >>> from music21 import *
->>> sBach = corpus.parseWork('bach/bwv57.8')
+>>> sBach = corpus.parse('bach/bwv57.8')

 We can access and examine elements at each level of this Score by using standard Python syntax for lists within lists.
-Thus, we can see the length of each component: first the Score, then the Part at index zero, and then the object (a Measure) at index two, all from accessing the same name `sBach`.
+Thus, we can see the length of each component: first the Score which has five elements, a :class:`~music21.metadata.Metadata` object and four parts.
+Then we find the length of first Part at index one which indicates 19 objects (18 of them are measures).
+Then within that part we find an object (a Measure) at index 1.
+All of these subprograms can be accessed from looking within the same score object `sBach`.

 >>> len(sBach)
-4
+5
->>> len(sBach[0])
+>>> len(sBach[1])
 19
->>> len(sBach[0][1])
+>>> len(sBach[1][1])
 6

+But how did we know that index [1] would be a Part and index [1][1] would be a measure?
+As writers of the tutorial, we know this piece well enough to know that.
+But as we noted above, more than just Measures might be stored in a Part object
-Note that more than just Measures might be stored in a Part (such as :class:`~music21.instrument.Instrument` objects), and more than just Notes might be stored in a Measure (such as :class:`~music21.meter.TimeSignature` and :class:`~music21.key.KeySignature` objects).
-We thus frequently need to filter Stream and Stream subclasses by the class we seek.
+(such as :class:`~music21.instrument.Instrument` objects), and more than just Note and Rest objects might be stored in a Measure (such as :class:`~music21.meter.TimeSignature` and :class:`~music21.key.KeySignature` objects).
+We it's much safer to filter Stream and Stream subclasses by the class we seek.
 To repeat the count and select specific classes, we can use the :meth:`~music21.stream.Stream.getElementsByClass` method.

 Notice how the counts deviate from the examples above.

 >>> from music21 import *
 >>> len(sBach.getElementsByClass(stream.Part))
 4
->>> len(sBach[0].getElementsByClass(stream.Measure))
+>>> len(sBach.getElementsByClass(stream.Part)[0].getElementsByClass(stream.Measure))
 18
->>> len(sBach[0][1].getElementsByClass(note.Note))
+>>> len(sBach.getElementsByClass(stream.Part)[0].getElementsByClass(stream.Measure)[1].getElementsByClass(note.Note))
 3

+The :meth:`~music21.stream.Stream.getElementsByClass` method can also take a string representation of the last section of the class name, thus we could've rewritten the code above as:

+>>> from music21 import *
+>>> len(sBach.getElementsByClass('Part'))
+4
+>>> len(sBach.getElementsByClass('Part')[0].getElementsByClass('Measure'))
+18
+>>> len(sBach.getElementsByClass('Part')[0].getElementsByClass('Measure')[1].getElementsByClass('Note'))
+3

+This way of doing things is a bit faster to code, but a little less safe.
+Suppose, for instance there were objects of type stream.Measure and tape.Measure; the latter way of writing the code would get both of them.
+(But this ambiguity is rare enough that it's safe enough to use the strings in most code.)

+There are some convenience properties you should know about.
+Calling .parts is the same as .getElementsByClass(stream.Part) and calling .notes is the same as .getElementsByClass([note.Note, note.Chord]).
+Notice that the last example also shows that you can give more than one class to getElementsByClass by passing in a list of classes.
+Note also that when using .parts or .notes, you do not write the () after the name.
+Also be aware that .notes does not include rests.
+For that, we have a method called .notesAndRests.

+The index position of a Measure is often not the same as the Measure number.
+For instance, most pieces that don't have pickup measures begin with measure 1, not zero.
+Sometimes there are measure discontinuities within a piece (e.g., some people number first and second endings with the same measure number).
-The index position of a Measure may not be the same as the Measure number.
-For that reason, gathering Measures is best accomplished with either the :meth:`~music21.stream.Stream.measures` method (returning a Stream of Parts or Measures) or the :meth:`~music21.stream.Stream.measure` method (returning a single Measure).
+For that reason, gathering Measures is best accomplished not with getElementsByClass(stream.Measure) but instead with either the :meth:`~music21.stream.Stream.measures` method (returning a Stream of Parts or Measures) or the :meth:`~music21.stream.Stream.measure` method (returning a single Measure).
+What is great about these methods is that they can work on a whole score and not just a single part.

 In the following examples a single Measure from each part is appended to a new Stream.

 >>> sNew = stream.Stream()
->>> sNew.append(sBach[0].measure(3))
+>>> sNew.append(sBach.parts[0].measure(3))
->>> sNew.append(sBach[1].measure(5))
+>>> sNew.append(sBach.parts[1].measure(5))
->>> sNew.append(sBach[2].measure(7))
+>>> sNew.append(sBach.parts[2].measure(7))
->>> sNew.append(sBach[3].measure(9))
+>>> sNew.append(sBach.parts[3].measure(9))
 >>> sNew.show()

 .. image:: images/overviewStreams-05.*